Updated: Jan 17

 Between 2013 and 2017, the two entrepreneurs, sensing a maturing of the commercial drone delivery market, began developing proof-of-concept hardware for their smart mailbox.
 Along the way, they also secured 13 patents related to its design and operation.

-“For us it’s never been about where the technology is today but always about being one step ahead,” he explained.
+“For us it’s never been about where the technology is today but always about being one step ahead,” he explains.
 “We’re focused on where trend lines are going to be in a few years rather than trying to make an incremental improvement in what’s true today.”

 By 2017, many of the duo’s patents had been granted, and the drone market was starting to mature.
 So they decided it was time to stand up Valqari — the name is a derivation from the Norse mythological character, Valkyries — to commercialize their technology.